 AI Alignment to Higher Values, not Human Values

-Connor Leahy, who works in AI safety, says:
+Connor Leahy, who works in AI safety, says in an interview:

 “Can there be such a thing that aligns to human values or at least doesn’t have it’s own goals or whatever?… I think physically there’s no reason to believe it’s not possible…the more interesting question is ‘in practice will we build one?’ and currently the answer is absolutely not… given the current political situation, the current market situation, there is an exactly zero percent chance we will find that answer.”